marta-rakowska/qa_manual_challenge/README.md

     <img width="95" alt="image" src="https://github.com/marta-rakowska/qa_manual_testing_challenge/assets/113170762/6a6520ec-2fc9-4384-b21d-a9792a0b9946">

-23. Due to inflation, increase prices of all the films made after 2000 by 2,5$.
+23. Due to inflation, increase prices of all the movies made after 2000 by 2,5$.
 24. Display name and surname of the actor with ID 4 and the title of the movie in which he/she played.
 25. Where is our HONIA?
 Add a new tuple to the customers table, where customer_id = 7, name = Honia, surname = Stuczka-Kucharska, e-mail = honia@mail.com, nickname = Hoa.